I am often asked where is the best place in a home to store the ashes of a deceased person or pet. My answer to this

 Where’s the best place to store ashes in a home?

-If you ask ten different feng shui consultants this question you are likely to get ten different answers, according to which school of feng shui they have been trained in.
+If you ask ten different feng shui consultants this question you are likely to get ten different answers, according to which school of feng shui they have trained with.
 But if you ask me, ashes don’t belong in the home at all.

 Physical bodies are created from planetary substance and are designed to return to the planet after death.
 Keeping ashes in an urn or casket inside your home can temporarily delay this process, but there is no place you can put them that will enhance the energy of the space.
 In my view, they belong outside, either buried in the ground or scattered to the elements, so that the life cycle is complete.